 Boating is an important part of life on Isla Mujeres, and many visitors look forward to the opportunity to get out on the calm waters that surround the island.
 If you're one such tourist, there are a few different ways to make it happen; from a tour to a journey through the Caribbean sea.

-If you are just wanting to enjoy some time on the water, without the cost and responsibility involved with renting a boat you can join an excursion.
-Wondering what it's like and what's included?
-Take a look at the listing that follows for information on area day sailing companies.
+If you merely want to experience some time on the open water, without the cost and responsibility associated with renting a boat you can join an excursion.
+Wondering about day sailing options?
+See the table below to find contact information for area day sailing companies.

 |--||2.0 mi.
 (3.2 km) Northwest of Isla Mujeres||Isla Mujeres|